Islamic views on slavery

 Islamic views on slavery represent a complex and multifaceted body of Islamic thought, with various Islamic groups or thinkers espousing views on the matter which have been radically different throughout history.
 Slavery was a mainstay of life in pre-Islamic Arabia and surrounding lands.
 The Quran and the hadith (sayings of Muhammad) address slavery extensively, assuming its existence as part of society but viewing it as an exceptional condition and restricting its scope.
-Early Islamic dogma forbade enslavement of free members of Islamic society, including non-Muslims (dhimmis), and set out to regulate and improve the conditions of human bondage.
+Early Islam forbade enslavement of dhimmis, the free members of Islamic society, including non-Muslims and set out to regulate and improve the conditions of human bondage.
 Islamic law regarded as legal slaves only those non-Muslims who were imprisoned or bought beyond the borders of Islamic rule, or the sons and daughters of slaves already in captivity.
 In later classical Islamic law, the topic of slavery is covered at great length.
-Slaves, be they Muslim or those of any other religion, were equal to their fellow practitioners in religious issues.

 Slavery in Islamic law is not based on race or ethnicity.
+Caucasians and Central Asians formed the majority of imported slaves until the 10th to 13th centuries, when they were surpassed by the number of black African slaves.
 However, while there was no legal distinction between white European and black African slaves, in some Muslim societies they were employed in different roles.
-Slaves played various social and economic roles, from domestic worker to highest-ranking positions in the government.
-They created some great empires in history including the Ghaznavid Empire, Khwarazmian Empire, Delhi Sultanate, Mamluk pashas of Iraq and Mamluk Sultanate of Egypt and Levant.
-Moreover, slaves were widely employed in irrigation, mining, pastoralism, and the army.
-Some rulers even relied on military and administrative slaves to such a degree that they were considered above from the general public and sometimes they seized power.
-In some cases, the treatment of slaves was so harsh that it led to uprisings, such as the Zanj Rebellion.
-However, this was an exception rather than the norm, as the vast majority of labor in the medieval Islamic world consisted of paid labour by free persons.
-For a variety of reasons, internal growth of the slave population was not enough to fulfill the demand in Muslim society.
-This resulted in massive importation, which involved enormous suffering and loss of life from the capture and transportation of slaves from non-Muslim lands.
-Bernard Lewis maintains that though slaves often suffered on the way before reaching their destination, they received good treatment and some degree of acceptance as members of their owners' households.
+Slaves in Islam were mostly assigned to the service sector, including as concubines, cooks, and porters.
+There were also those who were trained militarily, converted to Islam, and manumitted to serve as soldiers; this was the case with the Mamluks, who later managed to seize power by overthrowing their Muslim masters, the Ayyubids.
+In some cases, the harsh treatment of slaves also led to notable uprisings, such as the Zanj Rebellion.